tonmoy-chowdhury-maersk/patterns-catalogue/cloud-design-patterns/messaging-patterns/asynchronous-request-reply.md

-Sure.
 The Asynchronous Request-Reply Pattern is a software design pattern that decouples backend processing from a frontend host.
 This allows the backend processing to be asynchronous, while the frontend still needs a clear response.

 The pattern works by having the frontend send a request to the backend.
 The backend then processes the request asynchronously.
 Once the backend has processed the request, it sends a response to the frontend.